Caring for your gerbil

 Babies should not be sold until they are at least five to six weeks old.

 Males become sexually mature at 70 to 80 days old and females at 86 to 109 days.
 Females can become pregnant again within 24 hours of giving birth, so it’s important that males and females are kept separate in pet shops.
 The staff in the shop should be able to show you how to tell the difference between males and females.
 If staff aren’t sure, you may end up with a pregnant gerbil.

-Keeping you gerbil healthy
+Keeping your gerbil healthy

 A healthy gerbil has bright eyes, a glossy coat and is alert and lively – except in the daytime when sleepy.
-A runny or sticky nose or eyes, dull coat and/or lethargy are signs of ill health and need veterinary advice.
+A runny or sticky nose or eyes, dull coat or lethargy are signs of ill health and you should need veterinary advice.

-Exercising and entertainmenting your gerbil
+Exercising and entertaining your gerbil